Snezora/go-boom/README.md

 2  | 1201103427 |   Hong Yoong Shem    | Develop Save & load function |    25%
 3  | 1221303291 |Nurul Balqis binti Ridzuwan| Keeping track of Game logic & graphic design  | 25%

+(Do go to Part1.md to see the task descriptions for Part 1)

 ## B. Part 1 Feature Completion (Latest)